Maxence5407/Staff-management-plugin/README.md

 on the server.
 The person loses their administrator/moderator permissions.

 Note: This plugin works with a permissions plugin (LuckPerms) but this is editable.
+For people to be able to do these commands, you need to give them the following permissions:
+- onstaff.use
+- offstaff.use